mebn/biljettsystem/client/README.md

 ReactJS SPA app.

 ## How to run
 The easiest way to run the client is with `docker-compose up client` from the root directory.
 More info [here](/README.md).
-Keep in mind hot reloading does not work on windows.
+Keep in mind hot reloading does not work on windows (some problem with WSL2).
 If you want that, keep reading.

 ### Install programs
 Install NodeJS [here](https://nodejs.org/en/).